 Gerry Kelly, from Glasgow

-About me: I am married, with two children, Sarah who is 17 and Jonathan who has Duchenne muscular dystrophy and who is 10 years old.
+About me: I am married, with two children, Sarah and Jonathan who has Duchenne muscular dystrophy.
 I like to socialise, good food, cooking and eating out.
 In my spare time I like to read, watch sport, particularly football, rugby and golf.

 Why I became a peer support volunteer: Fundamentally I want to help people.
 I have raised money for the charity, and whilst that is rewarding, I feel that helping and mentoring peers is something more worthwhile.
 This is something that when we were diagnosed we struggled with but we were fortunate to have some family support.
 If we can help some parents who do not have as much support as I did, then we are making a significant difference.